Deploy Preview URLs

 # Netlify Drawer blocks content

-If the Netlify Drawer is blocking important UI elements, you can drag and drop the icon and pin it to any of the four corners of your screen.
+If the Netlify Drawer is blocking important UI elements, you can minimize or dismiss the drawer for the duration of the session.

 # Reviewer comments appear as a different GitLab user

 If a Reviewer authenticates with GitLab, comments they add through collaboration tools in a Deploy Preview are mirrored in a merge request using their GitLab profile.
 If a Reviewer doesn’t authenticate with GitLab or doesn’t have a GitLab account, comments mirrored in a merge request appear under the profile of the GitLab user who configured the site on Netlify.
 These mirrored comments start with A reviewer left a comment.

 To change the GitLab user for unauthenticated comments on merge requests, a GitLab project Owner or Maintainer can take these steps: